-Policy 17 sets out an expectation that at least 7ha of additional land for outdoor sports will come forward through the Gilligham Southern extension and that further land should be located with the areas of search identified in figure 11.2.
+Policy 17 sets out an expectation that at least 7ha of additional land for outdoor sports will come forward through the Gillingham Southern extension and that further land should be located with the areas of search identified in figure 11.2 above.
 Policy 22 states that the areas of search (as shown in Figure 11.2) should be safeguarded from alternative development that would prejudice their delivery, unless there is a clear over-riding public benefit to the proposed development that cannot reasonably be located outside of that area.
+Under this re-submitted application, the northern field, as identified as Number 4 on Figure 11.2, is to be offered to Gillingham Town Council and, if accepted, the transfer would contain sufficient covenants to prevent any future development and to guarantee that it is held as publicly accessible green space in perpetuity.
+Whilst the application site would be located in area of search under Policy 22 of the Neighbourhood Plan, the development proposal would take approximately 8.05 hectares of greenspace out of private ownership and would provide open space to the Town Council to be used by the public.
+This is a significant public benefit which was not proposed under the refused planning permission.

 The Gillingham Neighbourhood Plan was made in 2018 and forms part of adopted development plan and whilst it has not yet been formally reviewed or updated in that period, it is still to be afforded significant weight in the planning balance.
-However, its policies, like those of the local plan, that are relevant to the supply of housing can be deemed out of date in the context of the lack of a five year housing land supply.